 4. Write a Detailed Summary of What Happened

 In order to be eligible to receive workers’ compensation benefits, you will be asked to report the injury to your employer and fill out any relevant necessary paperwork.
 It’s also helpful to write your own personal detailed summary of what happened when you experienced the accident or injury in case your claims are challenged by your employer or your attorney asks you to provide more information about what exactly happened.

 In order to receive workers’ compensation benefits, follow medical care guidelines outlined by your employer.
 Remember that according to the Iowa Workforce Development Division of Workers’ Compensation, “the employer has the right to choose the medical care and must provide medical care reasonably suited to treat your injury.”
 You may also be required to visit the same employer-approved doctor or medical care facility for follow-up treatment or care.

 Review all medical bills and insurance documentation that you get following your injury and medical care.
 Don’t assume that the numbers reported by your employer, insurance carrier, hospital, or doctor’s office are correct.
 Go through everything on your own and look for any discrepancies that may exist.

 7. Consult With an Attorney

-If you have any trouble throughout this checklist process, consult with an attorney.
+If you have any trouble throughout this checklist process, consult with a workers comp attorney.
 Your employer knows the law and knows how to respond advantageously whenever accidents do occur.
 You need to know your rights as well.
 Feel confident knowing that Platt Law can help you get the care and benefits you deserve.
-Platt Law offers free consultations for personal injury and workers compensation inquires in Iowa.
+Platt Law offers free consultations for personal injury and workers compensation inquires in Des Moines and Urbandale, Iowa.